miikaah/musa/README.md

 - feat: Write tags from sratch
 - feat: Make library and tag updates work without refresh
 - feat: Bulk album tags editor + deduce tags from filename
-- feat: Add ReplayGain scanning
 - feat: Make navigation work with keyboard
 - feat: Create srcset of album covers
 - investigate: Script for downloading all impulse responses from AutoEQ repo?
 - investigate: How hard is it to write a rudimentary multiband compressor?
 - feat: Open mp3, flac and ogg files from filesystem
-- feat: Add Dynamic Range scanning
+- feat: Remove adversarial trash characters like ' from search terms

 #### Cross platform